 Jacksonville, Alabama 36265-1602

-3. Official transcripts from all colleges/universities with degrees posted.
+- Official transcripts from the baccalaureate degree awarding institution and all transcripts from institutions where post-baccalaureate work has been completed.
 To be considered for admission, applicants must hold a degree from an institutionally accredited institution or its foreign equivalent.
 (Students who have previously attended JSU do not need to request a transcript from the university.)

-Admission Requirements for the MSE in Physical Education - Nutrition
+Admission Requirements for the MSE in Physical Education with a Concentration in Nutrition

 Applicants who meet the general admission requirements to graduate studies are eligible for admission to the MSE Physical Education degree with a concentration in Nutrition (non-professional educator certification).
 All applications are reviewed by graduate faculty for admission approval into the program.